RKNITH/RKNITH/README.md

 ## <div align="center">🚀 Hi there!
 I'm Raviranjan Kumar 👋🏻 </div>

-An Enthusiastic technology lover from India
+An Enthusiastic technology lover from India.
+Whatever I do, I do with perfection, Takes work ethics very seriously, Loves to lead people, Helps them to achieve their goals and consistently looking for innovating something for improving lives of people.

 <div align="center"><img src="https://github-profile-trophy.vercel.app/?username=RKNITH&theme=algolia&column=7&row=1&no-bg=true&no-frame=true"></div>

-👩‍💻 I'm currently working on **JavaScript Frameworks**
+👩‍💻 I'm currently working on **Generative Adversarial Networks (GANs) and their applications**

-🧠 I'm currently learning **Full Stack Web Development**
+🧠 I'm currently learning **Convolutional Neural Networks (CNNs) for image processing** 🌱 Developing Skills In Cybersecurity Fundamentals: Studying basics of network security, web application vulnerabilities, and ethical hacking practices.

 👯‍♀️ I'm looking to collaborate on **Web Development and Cyber Security**

-🤔 I'm looking for help with **Cyber Security**

 📫 How to reach me